Disney California Adventure: Subsequent updates

 In 2015, the Condor Flats area of the park was re-themed into Grizzly Peak Airfield and was incorporated into the Grizzly Peak area.
-The Twilight Zone Tower of Terror closed in January 2017 and was replaced with Guardians of the Galaxy – Mission: Breakout!, which opened in summer of the same year.
-Pixar Pier, a re-theme of Paradise Pier, debuted in June 2018, with the area that includes Silly Symphony Swings, Jumpin' Jellyfish, Goofy's Sky School, Golden Zephyr and The Little Mermaid: Ariel's Undersea Adventure becoming Paradise Gardens Park.
-In September 2018, A Bug's Land was removed to make room for Avengers Campus.
-In addition, Jessie's Critter Carousel (a re-theme of King Triton's Carousel of the Sea) officially opened in Pixar Pier in April 2019, and A Bug's Land spinner ride Flik's Flyers was re-themed into Inside Out Emotional Whirlwind and relocated to Pixar Pier later that year at the former site of Maliboomer.
-Avengers Campus opened in 2021, with the adjacent Guardians of the Galaxy – Mission: Breakout! then becoming part of it.
+The Twilight Zone Tower of Terror closed on January 3, 2017 and was replaced with Guardians of the Galaxy – Mission: Breakout!, which opened on May 27, 2017.
+Pixar Pier, a re-theme of Paradise Pier, debuted on June 23, 2018, with the area that includes Silly Symphony Swings, Jumpin' Jellyfish, Goofy's Sky School, Golden Zephyr and The Little Mermaid: Ariel's Undersea Adventure becoming Paradise Gardens Park.
+On September 4, 2018, A Bug's Land was removed to make room for Avengers Campus.
+In addition, Jessie's Critter Carousel (a re-theme of King Triton's Carousel of the Sea) officially opened in Pixar Pier on April 5, 2019, and A Bug's Land spinner ride Flik's Flyers was re-themed into Inside Out Emotional Whirlwind and relocated to Pixar Pier later that year at the former site of Maliboomer.
+Avengers Campus opened on June 4, 2021, with the adjacent Guardians of the Galaxy – Mission: Breakout! then becoming part of it.
 San Fransokyo Square, a re-theme of the Pacific Wharf area, debuted in late August 2023.